dell-democenter/dell-democenter.github.io/0499/Readme_v3.1.md

 try some DNAS backup with ppdm or import external ontap storage with powerstore

 ## powerscale
-fresh deployed, joinded the demo.local domain. has some file in the \\powerscale\data SMB share. intend to be used for demontrating the DNAS workload in PPDM.
+fresh deployed, joinded the ADS demo.local domain. has some file in the \\powerscale\data SMB share. intend to be used for demontrating the DNAS workload in PPDM.

 ## openshift
 3 node openshuft cluster. running mysql and wordpress workload. intend to be used for demontrating the K8s workload in PPDM

 ## nas
 is running rocky linux and doing the NFS datstore job for the esxi servers.
+DONT TOUCH ;-)

 ## scvmm (system center virtual machine manager)
 the old style way to manage vm´s